 4) Resource Pooling

-The cloud computing provider has resources that have been pooled together and organized to serve multiple consumers (who in turn serve multiple tenants).
+The cloud computing provider has resources that have been pooled together and organised to serve multiple consumers (who in turn serve multiple tenants).
 This means vast physical and virtual resources can be assigned and reassigned according to client demand.
-As a result, relieved of the burden of coming up with the answer to each new technical need, consumers are able to streamline their systems.?
+As a result, relieved of the burden of coming up with the answer to each new technical need, consumers are able to streamline their systems.
 In essence, consumers do not have to own everything they need because there is a practically unlimited pool of resources for them to use.

 5) Measured Service

 Cloud computing has a metering capability which controls, monitors and reports the use of resources.
 This results in audited reports for both the provider and the consumer showing exactly how much hard disk was used, which services were accessed and for how many hours.
 The implication for companies that use cloud computing means they pay only for what they use which is very cost-efficient for business operations.